SWFSC/esdglider/README.md

 ### Modules

+* **acoustics**: functions for generating metadata for acoustic data processing
 * **data**: folder for data included in the package
+* **config**: functions for creating ESD metadata files, typically by interacting with the Glider & Mooring database
 * **gcp**: functions specific to interacting with ESD's Google Cloud Platform (GCP) project
+* **glider**: processing functions for slocum glider data, for instance generating slocum glider data paths or writing NetCDF files
-* **metadata**: functions for creating ESD metadata files
+* **imagery**: functions for generating metadata for image processing
-* **pathutils**: utility functions related to directory and file path creation and management.
-These functions follow the directory structure outlined [here](https://swfsc.github.io/glider-lab-manual/content/data-management.html)
-* **process**: processing functions, for instance scraping data from the SFMC or writing NetCDF files
+* **rt**: functions for handling real-time glider data, including scraping data from the SFMC or doing real-time data file management
 * **utils**: utility functions for glider data shenanigans

 ## Notebooks

-This folder contains Jupyter notebooks, for instance for demonstrating sample processing or data access.
+This folder contains Jupyter notebooks, for instance for demonstrating sample processing or data access, or sanity-checking profile calculations.

 ## Resources